 (212) 505-8700 tel, (212) 505-2053 fax

-Owners of works attributed to Alexander Calder may apply to register their works in the archive by completing an Application for Registration.
-In addition to the Application, we also ask that owners provide copies of letters, invoices, and other documents and information pertinent to the work.
+Owners of works attributed to Alexander Calder are encouraged to apply to register their works in the archive by completing an Application for Registration.
+In addition to the Application, owners should provide copies of letters, invoices, and other documents and information pertinent to the work.
+An accurate photograph of the work must be included to ensure precise identification.
 All materials submitted become the property of the Foundation.

 The Foundation registers works at its sole discretion.
-The submission of an Application for Registration does not guarantee the work will be registered.
-The Foundation does not provide information on works that are registered.
+The submission of an Application for Registration does not guarantee registration of the work and, further, does not in any way create a contract between the owner and the Foundation for the purpose of authentication or other related matters.

-Owners requesting information about a work from the Foundation may apply for an examination of the work (see below).
+Owners requesting information about their work from the Foundation may apply for an examination (see Examination of Works below).

-Owners of works attributed to Alexander Calder may apply to the Calder Foundation for examination of the work.
-The Calder Foundation does not charge a fee for examinations.
+Owners of works attributed to Alexander Calder requesting information may apply to the Foundation for a physical examination of their work.
+Examinations are scheduled a few times a year at the Calder Foundation in New York City.
+The Foundation does not charge a fee for the examination.

-For the Foundation to consider the examination of a work, the owner must submit an Application for Registration and a 4” x 5” transparency, as well as a written request for an examination.
+For the Foundation to consider the examination of a work, the owner must submit an Application for Registration, a professional color digital image (see Guidelines for the Photograph below), as well as a written request for an examination.

-If the Foundation agrees to examine the work, the owner will be provided with an Examination Agreement.
-The Examination Agreement must be completed and returned to the Foundation prior to the date of examination.
+If the Foundation agrees to examine the work, the owner will be provided with an Examination Agreement, a schedule of upcoming examinations, and details pertaining to the examination day.
+All required materials, including the executed Examination Agreement, must be accepted by the Foundation at least one week prior to the date of a scheduled examination to be considered for that date.

 To request an examination, please contact us directly.